SystemFiles/ansible-xrdp-ubuntu/README.md

 ## 🤔 Optional vars

-- `openvpn` : Specifies and `object` with details pertaining to the optional install + configure of openvpn connection (headless) on the host
+- `openvpn` : Specifies an `object` with details pertaining to the optional install + configure of openvpn connection (headless) on the host

 Has the following required parameters